sickozell/SickoCV/README.md

 - **1st Clock after reset**: if 'Don't Advance' is ticked, the first clock detected won't advance the sequencer (default)
 - **TURING MODE** (trigSeq trigSeq+ only): Enables the TURING mode as explained above, it activates 'Bit Resolution' and 'Voltage progression' options
 - **Copy/paste seq**: copy and paste the current sequence and its settings in the clipboard (trigSeq and trigSeq+ share clipboard also with randLoops modules, stepSeq and stepSeq+ share their own clipboard)
-- **Load/Save Single Sequence** (trigSeq trigSeq+ only).
-This is used to save single sequences in a ".tss" file that can be used in randLoops modules too
+- **Import/Export trigSeq seq** (trigSeq trigSeq+ only).
+This is used to load/save single sequences in a ".tss" file that can be used also in randLoops modules
 - **Initialize on start**: doesn't remeber the last step reached when Rack is reloaded

 Plus versions only:
+- **Prog Input Type**: CV is the standard program input control.
+When 'Trig' option is ticked, the modules advance to the next program with a trigger on Prog Input.
+When the last stored program is reached, it restarts from program 0.
+A trigger on Reset input set also the program to 0
+- **Scan Last Prog**: The last stored program is shown in the menu, by clicking this option a full rescan of all programs is done.
 - **Copy/paste seq**: copy and paste the current sequence and the length/reset settings in the clipboard (does not work across multiple modules)
-- **Load/Save PROG presets**: load or save a 'ssp' or 'tsp' preset file with all programmed sequences, including lengths, reset settings, and right-click menu settings
+- **Load/Save PRESET**: load or save a 'ssp' or 'tsp' preset file with all programmed sequences, including lengths, reset settings, and right-click menu settings
 - **Erase ALL progs**: resets all stored programs to default

 [back to top](#table-of-contents)